 Your voice has the potential to be an amazing instrument.
 You don’t need to pack it in a bag, load it in a van, or worry about it falling offstage.
 The greatest instrument in the world is sitting right inside you.
 Want to know what it takes to improve your singing voice?

 Being able to sing is a beautiful gift, but many people misunderstand it and consider singing well out of their reach.
-People think that a broad vocal range or being pitch perfect is something you are born with.
+Generally, people think that a broad vocal range or being pitch perfect is something you are born with.

 Hence, many people think that singing is a talent that only some enjoy.
 Fortunately, we are going to let you in on a little secret: you can learn how to improve your singing voice.
 A beautiful voice is not a gift given to only a few.
-Breathtaking sounds, ideal vocal tones, perfect pitch and strong vocal muscles, aren’t always something you are born with – they are something you can learn to build with practice.
+Breathtaking sounds, ideal vocal tones, perfect pitch and strong vocal muscles aren’t always something you are born with.
+But they are something you can learn to build with practice.

 Everyone is born with a different voice and vocal range.
 The art of learning how to sing and how to improve your individual singing voice is learning how to work with the tools you already have in your toolbox.
 Working to improve your singing voice takes a mix of ingredients: balance, coordination, and the right exercises.

 First, you need to understand what makes a good singer.
-Breaking it down and understanding what works (or what sends an audience ducking for cover) when it comes to a singer’s vocals takes picking apart the components of a killer singing voice and unraveling that singer’s vocal technique.
+Breaking it down and understanding what works (or what sends an audience ducking for cover) can be advantageous.
+To improve your singing voice, it is essential to be able to pick apart the components of a killer singing voice and unravel that singer’s vocal technique.

 1. Controlling Pitch

 One of the most important aspects of being able to sing is getting your pitch under control.
 Warbling off key, getting carried away, or faltering and losing your footing on some notes are all considered loss of vocal control and a telltale sign of an unsophisticated singer.
 Once you start to gain control over your voice, you begin to win the battle of developing your best voice.